 My harps feature the use of Savarez 'carbon' strings and Camac precision levers, and my hand-rubbed, waterborne lacquer finish is second to none in durability and silky smoothness.

 Adequate tone and volume are always a concern on smaller harps, and I've developed these models to produce a tone that is sparkly clear in the treble and warm & bass-y in the lower registers, with adequate volume overall enabling the harp to be heard.
-The lighter-tensioned 'carbon' strings are easy on the fingers to play, the round back is comfortable to hold, and the weight is kept to a minimum through the elimination of superfluous structural and cosmetic elements.

 - 'Package Deal' includes a soft carrying case, complete spare set of strings, tuning key, tool kit and owner's manual.

 - 34 strings: C2-A6 (2 octaves below middle 'C' up to 2 octaves plus 4 notes above middle 'C')

 - Medium-light tension 'carbon' strings (Savarez Alliance KF) with 8 steel-core bass wires.

 - Traditional "even' string spacing (approx. 4" between octaves)